veloblank/js-basics-functions-readme-v-000/README.md

 ```

 When the function is _called_, it assigns `dogName = "Byron"` and `dogBreed =
 "poodle"`.
-The parameters are usable inside the funtion body _as if_ they had
+The parameters are usable inside the function body _as if_ they had
 been set with `let` inside the function.

 Because our function is now more _general_, we can: